 Similarly we have a successful school council system.
-Representatives are voted for by their house team peers and all pupils are able to put forward their ideas to help improve the school.
+Representatives are voted for by their peers and all pupils are able to put forward their ideas to help improve the school.
 Throughout the school, children are given the opportunity to take on roles of responsibility such as class monitors.

 As a school we continue to look for opportunities to actively promote British values.
 As our school curriculum continues to develop we will provide further opportunities to ensure young people understand the importance of respect and leave school fully prepared for life in modern Britain.”